johnbrc/MPD-Distribution/README.md

 -	*MPD Resource* is especially intended to facilitate group discussions, on the back of scripture readings and a series of topical, biblical studies, so that the syllabus provided by the resource does not require the input of an *expert* teacher, merely a person, or persons willing to *facilitate* the co-ordination of small study groups and discussions.

--	See [MPD Resource website](http://maizeplantdiscipleship.wordpress.com) for further information.
+-	See [MPD Resource website][], for further information.

+## Distribution ##

+This distribution of MPD Resource files and folders, hosted and provided via [GitHub][], is for the purpose of collaboration.

 ## Files & Folders ##